lvanschilfgaarde/lordcephei.github.io/pages/package_overview.md

 envelope functions.
 They are convolutions of a Hankel and Gaussian functions centred at the nucleus.
 Thus in contrast to ordinary Hankel functions (the envelope functions of the LMTO method), which are singular at the origin, they resemble Gaussian functions for small _r_ and are smooth there.
-For large _r_ they behave like ordinary Hankel functions and are better approxiations to the wave function than Gaussian orbitals are.
+For large _r_ they behave like ordinary Hankel functions and are better approximations to the wave function than Gaussian orbitals are.
 The mathematical properties of these functions are described in some detail in [this paper](http://scitation.aip.org/content/aip/journal/jmp/39/6/10.1063/1.532437)

 Such a basis has significant advantages --- basis sets are much smaller for a given level of precision, but they are